 EU Sustainable Finance Disclosure Regulation

-The EU Sustainable Finance Disclosure Regulation (SFDR) is a new set of European Union rules that came into effect on March 10, 2021, with the goal of making the sustainability profile of funds more comparable and easy to understand for investors.
+The EU Sustainable Finance Disclosure Regulation (SFDR) is a set of European Union rules that came into effect on March 10, 2021, with the goal of making the sustainability profile of funds more comparable and easier to understand for investors.
 They categorise products into specific types and include metrics for assessing the environmental, social and governance (ESG) impacts of the investment process for each fund.

-Many of our clients will also be subject to these new requirements.
+Many of our clients will also be subject to these requirements.
 Apart from our disclosures in prospectuses, annual reports and on this website, we will provide our clients with the information they need to comply with SFDR.

 Background to SFDR and how it impacts Aviva Investors